uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-workshop-development-2.md

   - 3:00pm-3:25pm
 ---

+# TODO: How do we want to structure this page?

 # 5. Workshop Development, Part 2

 You have 25 minutes to work either alone or in a group to create an actual workshop on how to prepare the Best Recipe Ever.